BeeOProblem/SoundBrowzr/README.md

 this may cause SoundBrowzr to freeze briefly.
 This should be fixed in a future release.
 Once this is done you should see the main SoundBrowzr window.

+In future versions you will also be able to pick a sound editor to open files in.

 ## The Main Window
 ![SoundBrowzr main view](/screenshots/main.png)